icepack/plumes/README.md

 ### References

 * Jenkins (1991).
 A One-Dimensional Model of Ice Shelf-Ocean Interaction.
 JGR
+* Jenkins et al. (2010).
+Observation and Parameterization of Ablation at the Base of Ronne Ice Shelf, Antarctica.
+JPO
 * Lazeroms et al. (2018).
 Modelling present-day basal melt rates for Antarctic ice shelves using a parametrization of buoyant meltwater plumes.
 The Cryosphere
 * Hoffman et al. (2019).
 Effect of Subshelf Melt Variability on Sea Level Rise Contribution From Thwaites Glacier, Antarctica.
 JGR Earth Surface